Zzocker/EHR-on-blockchain/README.md

 **First Step:** fork and clone the project repo to your local machine<br>
 **Second step:** Read description and architecture of the project from the project wiki page (feel free to introduce better approach)

-> How to send Peer
+> How to send Peer reques
 1. Feel free add new/change mini-targets of the project in [Project Status](#Status) Section
 2. Make sure that documentation is updated according to your changes.